aimbesi1/gastropoda/README.md

 * * *
 # (Programmers) How to contribute
 - Programmers meet in the library from 12:30pm to ~2:00pm on Wednesday every week.
-- We also meet on Fridays in the CMII building before the weekly PantherDev meeting, but it's not required
+- We also meet on Fridays in the CMII building before the weekly PantherDev meeting, but it's not required.

 ## Install Unity Hub and Unity Editor
 1. Sign up for Unity Student Edition: https://api.unity.com/v1/oauth2/authorize/student?student_type=university